Lhy-code/MIVG/readme.md

 Completely random distributions of obstacles and velocity directions may lead to self-interference or collisions with the robot's fixed base.
 In the `Compare.py` file, obstacles are spaced apart and assigned varying directions and speeds to minimize such issues.

 ### 4. Using Different Robot Models
-You can implement DMVG with other robot models by redefining the `Panda` class.
+You can implement MIVG with other robot models by redefining the `Panda` class.
 Import the new robot class and instantiate it in the algorithm file:
 ```python
 from Panda_Diff import Panda_diff
 panda = Panda_diff()